 The surprises don’t stop there.
 The blackout scene following the twist tops the intensity by utilizing the empty hallways and rooms once again, but this time with their innovative and scary use of one of the camcorders of the crew.
 Juxtaposed with the crew cornered by the pounding sounds and inching shadows from every side of the hallway is how they freely roamed the empty high school building not too long ago.
 Then claustrophobia deliberately creeps in when they search for a way out of the haunted building.
 Even their pursuit for an exit becomes too distressing, as the school that was once spacious shrinks and their movements become restrained by the absence of light and unearthly ghost sounds.

 The whole high school disaster is an eerie experience, with a well-established atmosphere and another reveal that no one could have guessed.
 And yes, the film still has something up its sleeve after its supposed ending credits because we find out that what we saw is a full-length found footage film within another found footage film.
 Tsuruta leaves us a sweet twist to the subgenre, as he switches from mockumentary to found footage in the most unexpected way.
 There’s too much to unpack during its last 15 minutes.
-We get to see another glimpse of the irking state of showbiz, its toll on the talents, and have a final glimpse into the mystery that would tap why POV is a three-layered found footage exploit.
+We get to see another glimpse of the irking state of showbiz, its toll on the talents, and have a final glimpse into the mystery that would tap why POV: A Cursed Film is a three-layered found footage exploit.
 And you should not take your eyes off the screen until the post-credit as it poses the unasked question: who’s filming who?

 The film offers an amazing ride, but it also has its bumps along the way.
 While both actresses delivered a convincing act, the supporting ones failed to do so.
 The high school teacher and the manager are two of its weakest points, as they give a confused portrayal of their characters.
 They become annoying along the way, especially when the high school teacher becomes frantic during their school shut-in.
 Another problem falls on the second unveiling of events.
 The bearer of the twist didn’t come as surprising as it should because the story build-up does not favor the character at all.
 The third problem falls on the possessor of the camera.
 The director, who was relentlessly pushing for the filming of the haunted school, becomes a dormant participant as the film progresses.
 It is a recurrent syndrome in most found footage films, and to see the film fall on it was really disappointing.